Sittingbourne F.C.: 2006 to date: Isthmian League

 Off the field, in May 2018 the club business was incorporated as a Limited Company, limited by guarantee (company registration number 11360242).
 From the 2018–19 season owing to expansion and realignment within the Isthmian League the club were placed in the league's South East Division, one of its three equally ranked second tier divisions.
 Both the 2019–20 and 2020–2021 seasons were abandoned owing to the COVID 19 pandemic (with the club not performing well in the matches actually played).
 In the former season after a nine match losing sequence manager Lynch resigned and was replaced by club coach Darren Blackburn who took over in February 2020, just prior to the pandemic induced shutdown.
 With Blackburn at the helm for the 2021–2022 season, the club achieved a position of tenth in the league table after which former manager Nick Davis was reappointed.
-Half way through the following season, after a run of twelve defeats, Davis resigned and was succeeded in January 2023 by Ryan Maxwell (formerly the Braintree Town manager) as both manager and director of football.
+Halfway through the following season, after a run of twelve defeats, Davis resigned and was succeeded in January 2023 by Ryan Maxwell (formerly the Braintree Town manager) as both manager and director of football.
 In his first full season in charge, 2023–24, 'the Brickies' achieved their highest league finishing position in twenty-eight years of third in the Isthmian South East Division table – in one of the promotion play-off positions; in their semi-final play-off match, played at Sittingbourne, the club were defeated 2–1 by Three Bridges.
 The company accounts covering that season indicated that the football club had increased their financial deficit over the season by £42,000 and its accumulated liabilities of £60,000 were being supported mostly by directors loans.